This entry is not rated

 - Hiroyasu Inoue & Yasuyuki Todo, 2020.
 "The propagation of the economic impact through supply chains: The case of a mega-city lockdown against the spread of COVID-19," Papers 2003.14002, arXiv.org.

-- Ivanov, Stanislav & Webster, Craig & Stoilova, Elitza & Slobodskoy, Daniel, 2020.
-"Biosecurity, automation technologies and economic resilience of travel, tourism and hospitality companies," SocArXiv 2hx6f, Center for Open Science.
+- Ivanov, Stanislav Hristov & Webster, Craig & Stoilova, Elitza & Slobodskoy, Daniel, 2020.
+"Biosecurity, crisis management, automation technologies, and economic performance of travel, tourism and hospitality companies – a conceptual framework," SocArXiv 2hx6f, Center for Open Science.

 - Majdouline Mhalla, 2020.
 "The Impact of Novel Coronavirus (COVID-19) on the Global Oil and Aviation Markets," Journal of Asian Scientific Research, Asian Economic and Social Society, vol. 10(2), pages 96-104, June.